 If you are living with your partner and/or raising children outside of marriage you may not realise that you do not have the same protection as a married couple if the relationship breaks down.
 So, this raises the question over what are unmarried couples rights?

-To protect yourself should the relationship breakdown in future, we recommend all unmarried couples have a “Living Together Agreement” which will document information about your financial position and who owns what including the title ownership of the property, payment of outgoings and the payment of any building work.
+Our experienced team are experts in dealing with solutions for couples living together.
+To protect yourself should the relationship breakdown in the future, we recommend all unmarried couples have a “Living Together Agreement” which will document information about your financial position and who owns what including the title ownership of the property, payment of outgoings and the payment of any building work.

 Should your relationship breakdown without a “living together agreement”, our family solicitors are experienced in advising individuals on their property and financial rights, we take a straightforward approach to resolving your dispute as quickly and cost-effectively as possible.

 Vanessa trained and then qualified as a solicitor in 1991 with Hart Brown working in the Cobham office's family department for a decade.
 She then worked for us on a part time consultancy basis while devoting more time to her family.
 During this period she was instrumental in implementing Hart Brown’s family department’s case management system and later, the quality system that led to the firm’s ISO 9001 accreditation.

 In 2005 Vanessa returned to client work and joined Mackrell Turner Garrett where she stayed for ten years, before re-joining Hart Brown in 2015.
 Vanessa knows Woking and the surrounding area well and enhances the work covered at our Woking office as part of the family team.

 Vanessa has been a Resolution member since 1991, committed to resolving disputes in a non-confrontational and constructive way.
 She has served on the Surrey Resolution committee since 2008.
 She is a Resolution accredited collaboratively trained lawyer and welcomes the opportunity to help separating couples adopt this process as an alternative to the more traditional options available.